We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 How long a sunburn lasts depends on its severity.

-- Mild sunburns usually come with redness and some pain, which can last anywhere from three to five days.
-Your skin may also peel a bit towards the last couple of days as your skin regenerates.
+Mild sunburns usually come with redness and some pain, which can last anywhere from three to five days.
+Your skin may also peel a bit toward the last couple of days as your skin regenerates.

 - fair or light skin